danupurnomo/lecture-notes/elastic-kibana-notes.md

 3. **It is highly recommended to use Python 3.9 or Python 3.10.** If you have Python 3.11, create another Python environment with Python 3.9 or Python 3.10 (Python 3.9 is recommended).

+4. **Use the same Python environment to run Apache Airflow, Elasticsearch, and Kibana**.

-4. Install the following packages :
+5. Install the following packages :
    ```py
    pip install "elasticsearch<7.14"
    pip install faker
    ```

-5. Make sure the above packages are installed succesfully before you run docker-compose of Elasticsearch and Airflow.
+6. Make sure the above packages are installed succesfully before you run docker-compose of Elasticsearch and Airflow.

 ---
 ## B. Setup

+1. Open Docker Desktop.

-1. Open file `DEBlitz/compose_file/elastic-kibana.yml`.
+2. Open file `DEBlitz/compose_file/elastic-kibana.yml`.

-2. Change the following lines :
+3. Change the following lines :
    * **For Non Apple M1/M2/M3 Computer**
      * Elasticsearch version